laststance/use-app-state/README.md

 I wanted a sharable state over the component hierarchy that could be setup immediately (in one shot).
 The goal was to have something similar to a **global version of `setState()`** with a simple interface.

 Although there are many similar libraries and blog posts with code examples, they tended to be unnecessarily complicated / difficult to reuse.
-Muriatic is awesome for prototyping, experimenting, and developing small apps.
+React AppState is awesome for prototyping, experimenting, and developing small apps.

 Now, the`setAppState()` custom hook is packed it as an npm package to make setup one shot anywhere! 🍸